Ascot Festive Handicap Hurdle Preview, Tips, Runners & Trends

 Ascot Festive Handicap Hurdle Trainer Statistics

-The leading trainer in the Ascot Festive Handicap Hurdle over the last 20 renewals is Nicky Henderson, who has won the race five times, with those five winners coming from Chauvinist (2002), Jack The Giant (2007), Sentry Duty (2008), Brain Power (2016) and Luccia (2023).
+The leading trainer in the Ascot Festive Handicap Hurdle over the last 20 renewals is Nicky Henderson, who has won the race four times, with those four winners coming from Jack The Giant (2007), Sentry Duty (2008), Brain Power (2016) and Luccia (2023).
 Other trainers who have recorded multiple wins in the Ascot Festive Handicap Hurdle are Alan King (2 wins), Dan Skelton (2 wins), Gordon Elliott (2 wins) and Hughie Morrison (2 wins).
-Multiple trainers have not had the best of times over the last 20 renewals in the Ascot Festive Handicap Hurdle.
-Paul Nicholls (0-25), Gary Moore (0-16) and W P Mullins (0-11) have all failed to produce a single winner despite sending multiple runners to the race.
+Two trainers have not had the best of times over the last 20 renewals in the Ascot Festive Handicap Hurdle.
+Paul Nicholls has sent a total of 25 runners to the race without recording any wins, whilst Gary Moore has sent out 15 without a winner.

 Here are some of the top Ascot Festive Handicap Hurdle trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):